lukewu007/BeadsMaster/README.md

 ## @Acton Children Business Fair

 ## The Ideas
 #### Perler beads are great.
-We imagine and then we create something unique for you.
+We imagine and we create something unique for you.

 ## Our Products
 #### We use Perler beads to create crafts that are uniquely designed.
 We have Perler-beads cup cover, Perler-beads 3D car, Perler-beads keychains(star war theme, minercraft theme, etc.), and Perler-beads customized picture frames (many themes), and many more.